Encoding Majorana codes: Clifford group for Majoranas

 The Gottesman-Knill theorem \cite{gottesman1998heisenberg} states that a stabilizer circuit $C$ acting on $n$ qubits, that is a quantum circuit comprised of Clifford operations, maps any element inside the Pauli group $P_n$ to any other element $P_n$ under conjugation.
 The binary matrix formalism is useful here, since Pauli strings can be written as:

-and hence can be represented, mod phase, as binary vectors of length $2n$.
+and hence can be represented, modulo phases, as binary vectors of length $2n$.
 The Clifford group elements correspond to symplectic matrices over the $2n$ dimensional vector space, such that they map Pauli elements to themselves and preserve the symplectic form \cite{gottesman2009introduction}.

 We are interested in an analogous construction for Majorana operators, with Clifford operations mapping Majorana monomials to themselves, and that they preserve the fermionic symplectic form.
 Note that we can define any element in the Majorana group $\mathrm{Maj(2n)}$ as a Majorana monomial: